woerzberger/website.hugo/content/home/teaching.md

     - _Patterns_: How should I distribute my system?
 How do systems and their parts communicate?
 - _Technology_
     - _Middleware_: What standard components constitute a contemporary large cloud-based web application?
 What are load balancers, inbound gateways, caching services, data warehouses, message queues, identity provides etc.?
     - _Cloud Computing_: What kinds of cloud offerings do we have to deal with?
-How do we create a infrastructure in the cloud for a large scale web application?
+How do we create an infrastructure in the cloud for a large-scale web application?
     - _Virtualization_: What are virtual machines and containers, how do they differ and what are the trade-offs?
     - _Web_: How do HTTP as the fundamental protocol of the world-wide web, its applications like GraphQL and related protocols like WebSockets and gRPC work?
 How can web applications be secured by means of Transport Layer Security (TLS) for encryption and server (and client) authentication, OAuth 2 for authorization, and OpenID Connect for user authentication?
     - _Messaging and Streaming_: What do message queues, brokers and streaming platforms like Apache Kafka do?